igor-soldev/PromSketch-Standalone/README.md

 * Connect Grafana to your Prometheus instance.
 * Create dashboards and panels to display ingested metrics and query outputs.
 * Enable **auto-refresh** for live visualization.
+* Streamlit demo (`streamlit run demo.py`) shows live latency, metric values per expression, and a cost panel sourced from Prometheus & PromSketch counters; see `PromsketchServer/README.md` for the demo breakdown.

 ---